-(3) The assets contributed by OCI Holdings were recorded at historical cost in accordance with GAAP.
+(3) The assets contributed by OCI Holdings and its affiliates were recorded at historical cost in accordance with GAAP.
 Book value consideration provided by the general partner and its affiliates, as of June 30, 2013, after giving effect to the application of net proceeds from this offering, is as follows:

-(Dollars in thousands)
+(In thousands)

-Book value of net assets contributed \$
+Book value of net assets contributed \$ 177,336

-Less: Payment to Wyoming Co. and reimbursement and distribution to OCI Chemical from net proceeds from th offering nis
+Less: Payment to Wyoming Co. and reimbursement and distribution to OCI Chemical from net proceeds from this

-Total consideration \$
+offering (88,110)

-63
+Total consideration \$ 89,226